 - workshops etc.

-Teaching examples are also offered, which enable students to attend courses in actual classroom conditions.
-With regard to skills and knowledge related to school unit management, training is not provided in the first - cycle programmes of Pedagogical Departments’ and Teacher Education Faculties’ curricula, but it is primarily a subject of second-cycle graduate programmes or of training programmes aimed at teachers already serving as education officials.
+management, training is not provided in the first - cycle programs of Pedagogical Departments’ and Teacher Education Faculties’ curricula, but it is mainly the subject of second-cycle graduate programs or the subject of further training for those already serving as education managers.

-Special subjects teachers, most of whom receive initial training in Teacher Education Faculties, like teachers of Foreign Languages, Physical Education, Arts, Music and Information Technology are entitled to serve as permanent or substitute teachers in Primary and Secondary Education, where the subject they teach is included in the curricula for that level..
+The majority of teachers of specialized subjects receive initial training at so-called Teacher Education Faculties, such as teachers of Foreign Languages, Physical Education, Arts, Music and Information Technology are entitled to serve as permanent or temporary substitutes teachers in Primary and Secondary Education, provided that the subject they teach is included in the curricula for that level..
 The Departments of Primary and Pre-school Education award a single degree.
 The principle of specialization has not been formally established in Pre

-During the initial training of prospective teachers, the teaching at all universities, and therefore also at Pedagogical Departments, Teacher Education Faculties and the School of Pedagogical and Technological Education (ASPETE) is performed by the Teaching and Scientific Personnel (DEP) of the corresponding University Department or by members of the Teaching Personnel of the respective HE departments of the technological sector (TEI).
-The requirements for the election of DEP members are:
+During the initial training of candidate teachers , the teaching at all universities, and consequently in the Pedagogical Departments, Teacher Education Faculties and the School of Pedagogical and Technological Education (ASPETE) is performed by the Teaching and Scientific Personnel (DEP) of the corresponding University Department or by members of the Teaching Personnel of the respective HE departments of the technological sector (TEI).
+For the election of which (DEP) members are:

-- relevance of the subject of the position either to the subject of the PhD thesis or to the research or scientific work of the candidate.
+ofto the subject of the post to be filled either to the subject of the PhD thesis or to the research or scientific work of the candidate.

-For the newly appointed teacher, according to the provisions of of Law 4823/2021, the introductory training is compulsory within the first two years of his/her term of office and prior to his/her tenure for both the service and for the employee.
-It takes place during the first two years after the appointment of the employee and aims to familiarize the employee with the objects of his service and his duties as a civil servant in general.
+For the newly appointed teacher, according to the provisions of of Law 4823/2021, the introductory training is compulsory within the first two years of his/her term of office and prior to his/her tenure for both the service and the employee.
+It takes place during the first two years after the appointment of the official and is indented to familiarize the official with the subjects of his/her service and his/her duties as a civil servant in general.

 Qualifications, evaluation and certificates

-Vacancies for the organic position of Primary and Secondary Education teacher, of Special Education Staff (EEP) and Special Education Assistant Staff (EBP), as well as the functional requirements of Primary and Secondary Education, are covered with staff recruitments carried out by the Supreme Council for Civil Personnel Selection (ASEP) based on the criterion of priority (law 4589/2019) (see 9.2 Unit “Entry to the Profession”).
+operational needs of Primary and Secondary Education, are covered by the selection of staff carried out by the Supreme Council for Civil Personnel Selection (ASEP) based on the criterion of priority (law 4589/2019) (see 9.2 Unit “Entry to the Profession”).

 Alternative training pathways

-A. The initial training of Pre-primary and Primary Education teachers, leading to public school appointment at the respective level of education, it may also be certified by the following titles:
+A. The initial training of Pre-school and Primary Education teachers, leading to public school appointment at the respective level of education, it may also be certified by the following titles:

 - a Pedagogical Academy Degree or Nursery schools degree on the condition that graduates hold the equivalence with HE degrees in pedagogy (Presidential Decree 130/1990).

-- a degree from a foreign University training Pre-primary teachers/ Primary education teachers, accompanied by a confirmation of equivalence and correspondence with the respective degrees of home diplomas.
+- a degree from a foreign University training Pre-school teachers/ Primary education teachers, accompanied by a confirmation of equivalence and correspondence with the respective degrees by the national universities diplomas.
 The confirmation of equivalence and correspondence may be issued as follows: